JuhoArtturiHemminki/x86-TRUMP-INTELLIGENCE/README.md

 **TRUMP INTELLIGENCE x86-64 (UOB-x86)** resolves these physical bottlenecks by moving the execution substrate from experimental optics directly onto commercial, high-performance x86-64 silicon (Intel Core / AMD Ryzen bare-metal environments).

 Instead of relying on fragile photonics or slow serial bit-streams, UOB-x86 maps the entire trillion-node cascade into the **x86 Execution Pipeline**.
-The single control bit \(\mathbf{b}_u\) is represented not by a slow serial signal, but by the instantaneous **Zero Flag (ZF)** and **Carry Flag (CF)** status within the CPU's RFLAGS register.
+The single control bit \($$\mathbf{b}_u\$$) is represented not by a slow serial signal, but by the instantaneous **Zero Flag (ZF)** and **Carry Flag (CF)** status within the CPU's RFLAGS register.
 The "trillion nodes in a row" are executed as a continuous, deeply pipelined stream of single-clock single-byte macro-instructions pre-fetched into the L1 Instruction Cache (L1i), completely neutralizing Shannon's temporal bottleneck through sub-nanosecond hardware parallelism.

 ---